-Values are present in almost every drawing or painting we create – and often, they can make or break a piece.
-To create a successful image, we must navigate various light effects and quirks of perception.
-This can often be frustrating!
+Tonal values are present in almost every drawing or painting we create.
+And how well they're executed can make or break a piece.
+To create a successful image, artists must navigate various light effects and quirks of perception, which can be frustrating.
 However, the same challenges will always crop up regardless of your subject or medium.
-Whether you’re figure drawing, painting still lifes, pastel drawing or working plein air, the principles are the same when it comes to values.
+Whether you’re figure drawing, painting a still life or tackling landscapes, the principles are the same when it comes to tonal values.

 01. Separate light and shadow